NattapongTH/EP_12_Descriptive_Analytics/README.md

 import plotly.io as pio
 ```

-To wrap up previous chapter, following is like of dataset,sample dataset figure and line chart.
+You can get the data we will be using from this source.
+Below, you will find a sample of the dataset, a figure of the sample dataset, and a line chart representing it.

 **Data source:**
 https://github.com/NattapongTH/EP_11_Descriptive_Analytics/blob/main/EP11.xlsx